-We had been through a marriage trial.
+We were going through a seven year marriage trial.
 It was the most excruciating trial I have ever been through.
 I didn’t know people could hurt like that.
-I didn’t know I could cry like I did.
-I didn’t really know the power of prayer, God’s Word, and the Holy Spirit until I experienced a crucible of change, and of pain.
+I didn’t know I could cry like that.
+I didn’t really know the power of prayer, God’s Word and the Holy Spirit until I experienced a crucible of change and pain.

-I just remember an overwhelming feeling of, I am done.
-I have fought the fight.
-Prayed the prayers, fasted, read God’s Word, sought counsel, and did all the things you are to do when you face trial and suffering, but on this day I was done.
+I remember having the overwhelming feeling that I was done.
+I fought the fight, prayed the prayers, fasted, read God’s Word, sought counsel, and did all the things you are supposed to do when you face trial and suffering, but on that day I was done.

 I went to the basement where I sat and laid on the floor all day.
 I cried out to God physically and spiritually.
-I prayed that when I went upstairs my husband would hit me, and give me the excuse I needed to leave.
-If not that then maybe he would break some law and go to jail, or that he just wouldn’t come home anymore.
+I prayed that when I went upstairs my husband would hit me and give me the excuse I needed to leave.
+If not then maybe he would break some law and go to jail or maybe he just wouldn’t come home at all.

 At the end of the day I made my way up those stairs.
 My husband didn’t hit me.
 He came home from work.
 I was empty.
 I somehow made it to my car and drove to visit my pastor.
 I am done.
 I have nothing left in me that can keep going on.
 This needs to be over.

-My pastor helped me get through that day, and the following weeks.
-I stayed in the marriage and kept living my life.
+My pastor helped me get through that day and the following weeks.
+I stayed in the marriage and kept fighting the fight.
 In time things got better.
 In time we began to slowly rebuild.
 There was never that aha moment though.
 My husband didn’t start attending church, ask me for forgiveness, announce how he was drastically changing his life, or admit to any sin he had committed.
 We just kept going.

 God did so something though.
-I didn’t always see it.
+I couldn’t see it back then.
 The trial didn’t kill me.
 Our family had all the material comforts that we needed.
 We still managed to go to the movies, enjoy birthdays, and have fun on vacation.
-We had an underlying sadness and exhaustion from what we had been through, but we had what we needed to keep on going.
+We had an underlying sadness and exhaustion from what we had been through, but we had what we needed to keep going on.

 When we are going through life we often can’t see what God is doing.
-It looks like He doesn’t care, that our prayers aren’t being answered, and that He is cruel.
-I mean why would He want me to hurt that much.
-Why did He not stop my crying?
+It looks like He doesn’t care that our prayers aren’t being answered and that He is cruel.
+I mean why would He want me to hurt that much?
+How come He didn’t change my husband?
 Why did He let my children experience the same pain?

-We are on our own Joseph type of journey.
+We are each on our own Joseph type of journey.
 When I worked with women in the community I used to take them through that story very slowly.
 I think it’s really important to grasp what Joseph went through.
-It’s so easy to read through that too quickly, and overlook the pain and suffering that were involved in his life, and in his families.
+It’s so easy to read through that story too quickly and overlook the pain and suffering that was involved in his life and in his families.

 God is real, alive and working.
 It’s not a story.
 It’s real.
 He is working in our lives in real ways.
 One way we can see this is if we journal.
 We can write our own story.
 I guarantee when you look back at it you will see that God was answering prayer, working in your life, and providing what you need.

-In the basement that day I wanted the pain to stop, but God ordained that it would continue for a little longer.
-In fact I would experience more pain, but just in different ways, from different people and in different situations.
+In the basement that day I wanted the pain to stop, but God wanted me to keep going a little longer.
+In fact I would experience more pain, but in different ways, from different people, and in different situations.
 I am thankful I didn’t know that, that day.

 In the basement that day I surrendered and begged God to deliver me.
 God did.
-Not in the way that I had hoped, but in a better way.
+Just not when I wanted or in the way that I hoped for, but in a better way and at a better time.
 You see God so loved the world that He gave His only begotten son.
 God so loves my unsaved husband that He has done this amazing work in me so that I can show him Christ.
 God so loves me that He used that time to mold me and prepare me to lead a ministry through change.